Retired Chief Justice, Laetitia Eulalia Mary Mukasa-Kikonyogo held many high profile positions, making her one of the rarest gifted women in Uganda.

 Contribution to the church

 “I have practised my faith and I am not ashamed to profess that I am a staunch Roman Catholic.
-I am so devoted that even if the Pope left the Catholic Church the Virgin Mary will stay,” Mukasa-Kikonyogo explains.
+I am so devoted that even if the Pope left the Catholic Church the Virgin Mary will stay,” Mukasa-Kikonyogo said during an interview in 2013.

-She adds that she has participated both in the church and communal activities.
-“I have been the head of married women (Naabafumbo) and I assisted Bishop Matthias Ssekamaanya to write for the married,” she Mukasa-Kikonyogo actively participated in activities, especially those children and women. first to make a presentation abuse and acted as the to many children’s organisations UNICEF, Save the Children’s African Child Abuse also chairperson of Kampiringisa Boys Reformatory School,” Mukasa-Kikonyogo says.
+She added that she had participated both in the church and communal activities.
+“I have been the head of married women (Naabafumbo) and I assisted Bishop Matthias Ssekamaanya to write for the married,” she Mukasa-Kikonyogo actively participated in activities, especially those children and women. first to make a presentation abuse and acted as the to many children’s organisations UNICEF, Save the Children’s African Child Abuse also chairperson of Kampiringisa Boys Reformatory School,” Mukasa-Kikonyogo said.

 Mukasa-Kikonyogo was nominated a member committee that drafted African Children’s Charter, created to protect children.
 She would visit different schools and address them on various topical issues legal and social concerns.